Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Related Work on Mesh Denoising

-Before giving a brief overview of the different types of methods for mesh denoising, we would like to clarify that surface \emph{fairing} (or smoothing) and mesh denoising should be clearly distinguished.
-The goal of the latter is to remove spurious information from the geometry while preserving sharp features in it, while the goal of the former is to smooth the geometry represented by the mesh with less emphasis on the recovery of edges.
+We begin our review of related work by recalling that \emph{surface fairing} (or \emph{surface smoothing}) should be clearly distinguished from mesh denoising.
+The goal of the former is to smooth a given geometry.
+By contrast, the emphasis of the latter is to remove spurious information from the geometry while preserving sharp features such as edges, characterized by a significant change in the normal vector.

-Denoising methods based on diffusion can be classified either as isotropic or anisotropic.
-They can also often be traced back to perimeter minimization and curvature flows.
-On the one hand, isotropic methods are applied for mesh fairing and their main characteristic is that they do not take into account the geometric features.
-As examples of such methods we mention \cite{Field:1988:1,Taubin:1995:1,DesbrunMeyerSchroederBarr:1999:1} and \cite{VollmerMenclMueller:1999:1}.
-These methods generally have the drawback that they may suffer from surface shrinkage and tend to blur geometric features.
-On the other hand, anisotropic diffusion methods, as detailed in \cref{subsec:Anisotropic_Diffusion}, can give good recovery results but meshes with sharp edges are still a challenge to them.
-To overcome this drawback, several approaches have been developed in the literature, as detailed in the following section.
+Various types of mesh denoising approaches exist in the literature.
+Methods based on diffusion can be classified as either isotropic or anisotropic.
+They can often be traced back to perimeter minimization and curvature flows.
+On the one hand, isotropic diffusion methods are applied for mesh fairing and their main characteristic is that they do not take into account the geometric features.
+Examples of such methods are \cite{Field:1988:1,Taubin:1995:1,DesbrunMeyerSchroederBarr:1999:1} and \cite{VollmerMenclMueller:1999:1}.
+These methods generally have the drawback that they may lead to surface shrinkage and tend to blur geometric features.
+On the other hand, anisotropic diffusion methods can give good recovery results, but meshes with sharp edges can still be a challenge for them.
+To overcome this drawback, several approaches have been developed in the literature, as detailed in the following.